Akin-ola/alx_travel_app_0x00/alx_travel_app/listings/README.md

-This is a file for the documentation of this project.
+This is sub readme file for management commands